-Seemingly harmless events like dancing at a party or a bout of flu can occasionally end up in a life-altering injury or even partial blindness.
-Similarly, a serious illness like arthritis or stroke could result in some other disabilities, preventing you from working for a long period.
+Seemingly harmless events like dancing at a party or a bout of flu can occasionally end up in a life-altering injury.
+Similarly, a serious illness like cancer or stroke could result in some other disabilities, preventing you from working for a long period.

 Rather than borrow money or dig into your retirement fund prematurely to help tide you over during a disability, wouldn’t you want to be able to transfer any future disability costs to an insurer?

-Essentially, disability insurance assures you of a payout in the event that you’re no longer able to earn an income (or the level of income you used to earn); or you become unable to do daily tasks you used to do independently, like feeding and dressing yourself.
+Essentially, disability insurance assures you of a payout in the event that you’re no longer able to earn an income (or the level of income you used to earn); or you become unable to perform daily tasks you used to do independently (these are known as Activities of Daily Living (ADL)).

-The disability can be as a result of an illness, accident, injury or even old age.
-Examples of disability include the loss of use of both feet, loss of hearing, inability to walk and loss of speech.
-Aside from the fact that you won’t be able to earn an income, you’ll need to pay for long-term care, which can include one-time costs, like a hospital bed and home modifications to allow the use of a wheelchair, and recurring expenses, like occupational therapy and hiring a caregiver.
-Average monthly costs vary depending on your needs and whether your condition improves or deteriorates over time.
-Just a month in a nursing home alone can set you back by S$1,200 to S$3,5001 – a considerable sum when you’re not earning an income and may have dependents to support.
+Average monthly long-term care costs vary depending on your needs and whether your condition improves or deteriorates over time.
+Just a month in a nursing home alone can set you back by S$1,200 to S$3,5001 – a considerable sum when you’re not earning an income and may have dependants to support.

 A brief guide to disability insurance

 Get to know the three types of disability insurance:

 |Type||Disability income insurance||Supplements to government schemes such as ElderShield and CareShield Life||Total and permanent disability insurance|